 How to store bitcoin?

 There are several ways you could store Bitcoin, but the primary one is to store it in a wallet where the private key is in your possession, and no 3rd party has access to it.
-There are two types of Bitcoin wallets: Cold and Hot wallets are the ones connected to the internet, such as mobile wallets and desktop wallets.
+There are two types of Bitcoin wallets: Cold and Hot.
+Hot wallets are the ones connected to the internet, such as mobile and desktop wallets.
 They are a less secure way to store your coins.
 On the other side, Cold wallets are Hardware and Paper wallets where internet connection is not necessary.
 There are some other ways to store your coins, like cryptocurrency exchanges.
-Unless you are not a trader, there is no point in keeping your Bitcoin there as they are centralized companies.
+Unless you are not a trader, there is no point to keep your Bitcoin there as they are centralized companies.
 They could be targeted not only by hackers but by governments as well.
 Before explaining the different types of wallets, let’s first see how they operate.